-At Clearwater Windows, we help our clients understand replacement windows every day.
+At Clearwater Exteriors, we help our clients understand replacement windows every day.
 We often get asked about the energy efficiency labeling, energy star ratings, and how to understand what you are putting in your home when you do a window replacement project.
 This blog is intended to help you better understand the stickers you see on the replacement windows.

 Energy Star and the ratings you see on the stickers were determined by an outside rating system.
 Manufacturers do not decide or lobby to get the rating you see.
 It must be earned on every product.
 Energy Star is an overall rating that is earned by exceptional energy efficiency.
 However, each number you see on the sticker is based on numerous tests that are done by the NFRC, not the supplier or the manufacturer.